 Metallic lamellar is never worn, no matter how practical or economical it might be; Marchers view it as too similar to the armor worn by their rivals in Iskaldur and Tomarr, and will go to great lengths to wear “more civilized” forms of armor to quietly show their superiority.

 Swords are the weapon of choice in Rivermark, either the straight and broad one-handed arming swords used by Knights and Reivers both or the massive claymores of the Cairnfolk.
 Polearms such as halberds, Dane axes, and pikes are often used by Galloglaich, preferably in massive formations to tear apart any enemies who get too close.
-Hammers and maces are common side-arms of many on the lower end of the economic spectrum, and particularly for Scalmirks.
-Daggers are frequently worn by folk of all classes, and tend to be gaudy pieces if their owner can afford it — a daggers is usually the first weapon that a Marcher will purchase with gems in its hilt or scabbard.
+Hammers are common side-arms of many on the lower end of the economic spectrum, and particularly for Scalmirks.
+Daggers are frequently worn by folk of all classes, and tend to be gaudy pieces if their owner can afford it — a dagger is usually the first weapon that a Marcher will purchase with gems in its hilt or scabbard.

 Bows are not terribly common amongst Marchers.
 Reivers are the only warriors who use them with any frequency; they prefer longbows over shortbows, the better to snipe prey from across the moors or atop a mountain ridge.
 Scalmirks have been known to make use of crossbows, preferring the more compact and powerful design for the jobs they often take inside urban areas, though they almost never have reason to use such weapons in a military context.